 The reality is tribal politics amped up by radical Islam and lots of drug money drives the corruption and violence.
 That was a lot more obvious after 2014 because the Taliban and drug gangs concentrated their violence in a few areas most important to drug production and movement (to foreign markets).
 Thus fighting has long been heaviest in the south where Taliban control of Helmand province, which is the key to drug gang operations and the bulk of Taliban income.
 Helmand is where most of the opium poppies are grown and where the portable labs use chemicals smuggled in from bordering Pakistan to convert the sap of the poppies into heroin.

+There are over 40 million Pushtuns and their range is from eastern Iran to western Pakistan.
 The Taliban were largely Pushtuns and many came from Kandahar and Helmand.
 Tribal identification was important and a Pushtun killing someone from another Pushtun tribe is a bad move because of the culture of revenge.
 But if you use foreigners to do this, especially Arabs, the resentment is directed at largely unreachable foreigners.
 The al Qaeda brigades (one or two thousand men each) did most of the heavy fighting for the Taliban in the late 1990s and into 2001.
 When the Taliban gained control over most of Afghanistan in the late 1990s they found that there were many advantages to using foreign (non-Pakistani) mercenaries provided by al Qaeda.

 These men were, by far, the most determined fighters available to the Taliban.
 By 2001 there were some 5-7,000 of these al Qaeda gunmen working for Osama bin Laden and loaned to the Taliban government as needed.
 These foreign fighters became the shock troops of the Taliban army and were used to insure that the Taliban would never surrender bin Laden to the Americans.
 Most of the bodyguards for the Taliban leaders were al Qaeda.
 Most of the al Qaeda recruits who had gone through the terrorist training camps went on to serve in the al Qaeda infantry brigades to finish their training and prove their dedication to the cause.
 The al Qaeda troops would more likely fight to the last man.
 The al Qaeda Arabs did not hide their disdain for the locals (who were considered a bunch of ignorant hillbillies).
 The Taliban managed to make this worse by allowing their fighters to massacre conquered non-Pushtun tribes, and then move Pushtuns into the depopulated areas.
 This only made the non-Pushtun tribes resist even more strenuously.